-The PCF8578 is a low power CMOS LCD row/column driver, designed to drive dot matrix graphic displays at multiplex rates of 1:8, 1:16, 1:24 or 1:32.
-The device has 40 outputs, of which 24 are programmable, configurable as $^{32}/{8}$, $^{24}/{16}$, $^{16}/{24}$ or $^{8}/{32}$ rows/columns.
-The PCF8578 can function as a stand-alone LCD controller/driver for use in small systems, or for larger systems can be used in conjunction with up to 32 PCF8579s for which it has been optimized.
+The PCF8579 is a low power CMOS LCD column driver, designed to drive dot matrix graphic displays at multiplex rates of 1 : 8, 1 : 16, 1 : 24 or 1 : 32.
+The device has 40 outputs and can drive 32×40 dots in a 32 row multiplexed LCD.
+Up to 16 PCF8579s can be cascaded and up to 32 devices may be used on the same I2C-bus (using the two slave addresses).
+The device is optimized for use with the PCF8578 LCD row/column driver.
 Together these two devices form a general purpose LCD dot matrix driver chip set, capable of driving displays of up to 40960 dots.
-The PCF8578 is compatible with most microcontrollers and communicates via a two-line bidirectional bus (I2C-bus).
+The PCF8579 is compatible with most microcontrollers and communicates via a two-line bidirectional bus (I2C-bus).
 Communication overheads are minimized by a display RAM with auto-incremented addressing and display bank switching.